 Surgery for osteosarcoma

-Surgery for this type of cancer includes both the biopsy to confirm the cancer and the surgery to take out the tumor(s).
+Surgery includes both the biopsy to confirm the cancer and the surgery to take out the tumor(s).

-When possible, it is very important that the biopsy and surgical treatment be planned together, and that the same orthopedic surgeon at a cancer center does both the biopsy and the surgical treatment.
+When possible, it is very important that the biopsy and surgery be planned together, and that the same orthopedic surgeon at a cancer center does both the biopsy and the surgery to remove the tumor.

 The main goal of surgery is to remove all of the cancer.
-If even a few cancer cells are left behind, they can grow and make a new tumor.
-To try to be sure that this doesn’t happen, surgeons remove the tumor plus some of the normal tissue around it.
+If even a small number of cancer cells are left behind, they might grow and make a new tumor.
+To lower the risk of this happening, surgeons remove the tumor plus some of the normal tissue around it.
 This is known as wide excision.
-Taking out some normal-looking tissue raises the chance that all of the cancer has been removed.

-The type of surgery done depends on the place of the tumor.
+The type of surgery done depends on where the tumor is.
 Some tumors are much harder to treat.
 These include tumors at the base of the skull, or in the spine or hip bone (pelvis).

 Tumors in the arms or legs